-The 2005 and 2004 Ford Excursions had the exact same towing specs when you compare the charts, along with the same three engine choices, axle ratios and GCWR specs.
+The 2005 and 2004 models had the exact same specs when you compare the charts, along with the same three engine choices, axle ratios and GCWR specs.

-For 2002 Ford Excursions, there were only three engine choices: the 5.4l engine, the 6.8l engine and the 7.3l diesel engine.
+For 2002 Ford models, there were only three engine choices: the 5.4l engine, the 6.8l engine and the 7.3l diesel engine.

-We can see from the towing chart below that the average tow capacity for the 2002 Excursions ranged from 6,200-11,000 pounds, which was slightly different from the '03-'05 models.
+We can see from the chart below that the average towing capacity for the 2002 Excursions ranged from 6,200-11,000 pounds, which was slightly different from the '03-'05 models.

-The two powerhouse engines for the 2002 Excursions were the 6.8l and the 7.3l engines, having a towing capacity range of between 9,600-11,000 pounds, compared to models that had the 5.4l engine equipped that had a significantly lower capacity range of 6,200-7,200 pounds.
+The two powerhouse engines for the 2002 models were the 6.8l and the 7.3l engines, having a capacity range of between 9,600-11,000 pounds, compared to models that had the 5.4l engine equipped that had a significantly lower capacity range of 6,200-7,200 pounds.

 2001 & 2000 Models:

-For the 2001 and 2000 model Excursions, the overall towing capacity numbers were slightly different, ranging from 6,200-10,000 pounds overall and the same three engine choices that we did for the 2002 models.
+For the 2001 and 2000 model Excursions, the overall towing capacity ranged from 6,200-10,000 pounds overall and the same three engine choices that we did for the 2002 models.

 Axle Ratios Make A Difference…